-This document supplements our Audit Fee Letter 2015/16 presented to you in April 2015, which also sets out details of our appointment by Public Sector Audit Appointments Ltd (PSAA).
+This document supplements our Audit Fee Letter 2016/17 sent to you in April 2016, which also sets out details of our appointment by Public Sector Audit Appointments Ltd (PSAA).

 Our statutory responsibilities and powers are set out in the Local Audit and Accountability Act 2014 and the National Audit Office's Code of Audit Practice.